5l1v3r1/Sonarr-wiki/API/Command.md

 ## POST ##

 ##### Summary #####
-Publish a new command for NzbDrone to run
+Publish a new command for Sonarr to run

 ##### Parameters ######